livz/livz.github.io/_tips/DMG-Images.md

 layout: tip
 date: 2017-08-07
 categories: [Internals]
-published: no
+published: yes
 ---

 ## Overview

-- [Apple disk images](https://en.wikipedia.org/wiki/Apple_Disk_Image), typically having a *.dmg* extension, are a format used to distribute software because it allows the creator to control the Finder's presentation of the window and to instruct the user to copy the applications to the *Applications* folder.
+- [Apple disk images](https://en.wikipedia.org/wiki/Apple_Disk_Image), typically having a *.dmg* extension, are a format used to distribute software because it *__allows the creator to control the Finder's presentation of the window__* and to instruct the user to copy the applications to the *Applications* folder.

 <blockquote>
   <p>A DMG file is a mountable disk image created in Mac OS X. It contains raw block data typically compressed and sometimes encrypted.
 DMG files are commonly used for OS X software installers that are downloaded from the Internet and mounts a virtual disk on the desktop when opened.</p>
   <cite><a target="_blank" href="https://fileinfo.com/extension/dmg">.DMG File Extension</a>
 </cite> </blockquote>
 * Because Apple disk images allow *__secure password protection__* and *__file compression__*.
 This makes them very useful for software distribution.

-Different file systems can be contained inside these disk images
+* A disk image can contain *__multiple file systems__* (HFS, HFS+, FAT, etc.)

-Apple disk images can be created using utilities bundled with Mac OS X,
+* It's easy to [create disk images](https://www.wikihow.com/Make-a-DMG-File-on-a-Mac) using just utilities bundled with Mac OS X.

 ## How to work with DMG files